vsrivas/SC-INBRE-AIForAll/README.md

-# AIForAll
+# AI for All
-Code to reproduce instructional materials for AI for all.
+Code to reproduce instructional material for AI for all.
+This is a work in progress.